Ask toddle AI

 In this tutorial, youโ€™ll learn how to create a custom formula or action that you can use in toddle โœจ

-Tip: We've designed the built in formulas and actions in a way that virtually any problem can be solved without the need to wrestle with a single line of code!
+Tip: We've designed the built in formulas and actions so that virtually any problem can be solved without having to write a single line of code!
+Reach out to our toddle discord to discuss solving your problem without code.

 An action is an effect response to an event or lifecycle.
 This effect could be a button causing the user to navigate to a different URL, write something to the console, or shoot confetti at an unexpecting reader ๐ŸŽ‰